Accounting Academy

 Those who successfully complete this seminar should obtain a solid understanding of each of the following:

-• Generally accepted accounting principles (GAAP) for state and local governments
+• Discuss Generally Accepted Accounting Principles (GAAP) for state and local governments

-• The unique environmental factors that have led to specialized accounting and financial reporting for state and local governments
+• Describe the unique environmental factors that have led to specialized accounting and financial reporting for state and local governments

-• How to categorize and measure transactions and events
+• Categorize and measure transactions and events properly on the general ledger

 Who Will Benefit

-Those wishing to obtain an understanding of the accounting and financial reporting for state and local governments.
+Those seeking to understand accounting and financial reporting for state and local governments